catamphetamine/universal-webpack/README.md

 Also, it will perform two Webpack builds instead of one, but this shouldn't be much of an issue since developers' machines are highly multicore these days.

+## `extract-text-webpack-plugin`

+The third argument – `options` object – may be passed to `client_configuration` function.
+If `options.development === false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into one big bundle file.
+This is considered the "best practice" for production deployment.

 ## Advanced configuration

 ```js